Discord Not Working: 2025 Troubleshooting Guide

 When this happens, chances are the Discord service is down.
 The app will stay in “loading” mode, with the Discord icon spinning but nothing else happening.

-The most common issue Discord users face is the app not opening at all.
+Discord won’t open due to several common issues including corrupted files on your system, another app causing issues with Discord or the app itself being stuck.
 Common causes for this include corrupted files on your system, another app causing issues with Discord or the app itself being stuck.
 Fortunately, all of these issues are rather simple to fix.

-Corrupt files, missing files or even infected files on your system can cause a slew of issues with apps such as Discord.
+You can fix damaged or infected files that cause Discord issues by running system repair tools.
 To make matters more interesting, oftentimes they aren’t even Discord files — they’re files within your system that cause issues when you try to open Discord.
 Here’s how to fix them.

 Click the “start” button, and type “cmd” in the search bar.
 Right-click on the command prompt result, and click “run as administrator.”